schlaubi77/ac-rally-timing/Readme.txt

 AC Rally timing app (schlaubi77 & wimdes)
-Version 1.33 (01/06/2023)
+Version 1.40 (03/06/2023)

 #####################################################################################################################################

-The app has 2 main functions: start position verification and delta timing.
+The app has 3 main functions: start position verification, delta timing and a car reset key.
-There's 3 windows/sub-apps: Main, Delta timing, Reference file selector.
+There's 3 windows/sub-apps: Main, Delta timing, Reference file selector (opened separately in app menu bar)

 Start position: The app wil help in finding proper starting position, and alert if a lap will be invalidated by AC Server Manager when a speed trap is set on the startline.
 Speed traps were introduced in ACSM version v2.3.4.